aperez9423/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.

+Tokens are used for  client authentication.
+The server will read the token given to a user and make decisions about what data to transfer based on the permissions the client has.

 2. What steps can you take in your web apps to keep your data secure?

+You can use authentication tokens.
+You can use private routes for pages with private data.
+You can test your sites to make sure that the users can only view sensitive data if they have the required credentials.

 3. Describe how web servers work.

+Web servers serve web pages. they do this by connecting to the internet, locating the specific server computer by using a URL and a domain name and then retrieving the data that is located on that server.

+Webservers: 1) a computer that stores the code for a website or 2) a program that runs on such a computer.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create- POST
+Read- GET
+Update- PUT
+Delete/Destroy- DELETE

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.